uswds/uswds-site/_components/form-controls/09-combo-box.md

     </ul>
     <h4>Usability guidance</h4>
     <ul class="usa-content-list">
+      <li><strong>Use option strings familiar to users.</strong> The combo box filters by matching strings.
+Include option text that includes familiar strings or spellings (i.e. if using the combobox with a state list, include the postal abbreviation in the option text: <code>District of Columbia (DC)</code>).</li>
       <li><strong>Make sure to test.</strong> Test dropdowns thoroughly with members of your target audience.
 Several usability experts suggest they should be the “UI of last resort.”
 Many users find them confusing and difficult to use.</li>
       <li><strong>Avoid dependent options.</strong> Avoid making options in one dropdown menu change based on the input to another.
 Users often don’t understand how selecting an item in one impacts another.</li>
       <li><strong>Use a good default.</strong> When most users will (or should) pick a particular option, make it the default: <code>&lt;option selected=<wbr>"selected"&gt;Default<wbr>&lt;/option&gt;</code></li>